 - March 15, 2020

 Avoiding cavities is the goal of adopting a good oral health regime.
 But, even with consistent daily dental care and regular visits to your dentist, it is likely that cavities will happen in your lifetime.
-What happens when cavities are left untreated?
+What happens when avoiding treatment to cavities?

 What Are Cavities?

 The cause of cavities, or dental caries, is from the tooth decay of your tooth enamel (the hard, outer layer of your teeth).
-Tooth decay happens because plaque forms on teeth after eating foods or drinks that contain sugar.
+Stages of tooth decay happens because plaque forms on teeth after eating foods or drinks that contain sugar.
 The bacteria in the plaque produce acid, which eats away at tooth enamel.

 Cavities are the holes in your teeth where the acid has attacked the tooth enamel.
 Pit and fissure caries are found mostly on the chewing surfaces of your back teeth, or the backside of your front teeth.
 Smooth surface caries form mostly where two teeth touch or along the gumline.